 |Employees currently in learnership programmes||96|

 |Investment in bursary scheme||R2 897 555|

 Hulamin is committed to the wellbeing of employees and providing a safe working environment that ensures that the business continues to function effectively and to retain and attract skilled people in future.

 Hulamin has embedded a culture of safety in the organisation to ensure that its plants are operated safely and employees are protected from injury or from harm due to incidents or exposure.
 To achieve this, employees and the teams in which they work are guided and supported in taking responsibility for their own safety.
 Hulamin seeks to continuously improve its safety performance by measuring and monitoring both leading and lagging indicators which are aligned to industry best practice.

 Hulamin is audited for verification and compliance in line with the OHSAS 18001 management standard.
-In 2014 a successful recertification audit was conducted and the current certificate is valid until 2017.
+In 2014 a successful recertification audit was conducted and will be repeated in 2017.